-Green tea may hobble, but can't halt, bad breath
+Green tea may temporarily halt bad breath

 SUMMARY: A number of studies have suggested that drinking green tea as an alternative health therapy may confer a number of physical benefits, since its naturally occurring compounds reportedly neutralize everything from free radicals to bad breath.
-The latter is not entirely true, but it is based in reality, anyway.

 Posted: May 18, 2011

 A number of studies have suggested that drinking green tea as an alternative health therapy may confer a number of physical benefits, since its naturally occurring compounds reportedly neutralize everything from free radicals to bad breath.
-The latter is not entirely true, but it is based in reality, anyway.

 A study published in the Journal of Dental Research recently announced that a class of molecules called catechins may reduce the creation of volatile sulfur compounds (VSCs) in the mouth.

 Specifically, researchers found that epigallocatechin gallate (EGCg), a catechin found in green tea, suppresses a gene found in common oral bacteria that controls the creation of methyl mercaptan, a VSC that lends halitosis its nasty smell.